Tear Jerker: Super Smash Bros.

-Thought that the Smash Bros games don't have canon?
-On the Punch-Out stage, ROB's title is The Last of His Kind.
+- Thought that the Smash Bros games don't have canon?
+On the NTSC version of the Punch-Out stage, ROB's title is The Last of His Kind.
 Ouch.

-On top of that, their new up special in Super Smash Bros. for the 3DS and Wii U encourage throwing away Pikmin to lighten the load.
+- On top of that, their new up special in Super Smash Bros. for the 3DS and Wii U encourages throwing away Pikmin to lighten the load.